Hernia Mesh Pain

 How Long Does Hernia Mesh Pain Last?

 Pain is a common complication following hernia mesh repair surgery.
-Hernia mesh, a medical device often made from polypropylene, can cause an inflammatory response, resulting in pain lasting three to six months following surgery.
+Hernia mesh, a medical device often made from polypropylene, is a foreign material that can trigger an inflammatory response in the body.
+This can result in pain lasting from a few days to months after surgery.

 Some patients begin to experience chronic and debilitating hernia mesh pain years later.
-The late Dr. Robert Bendavid, a Shouldice Hospital surgeon specializing in hernia repair, noted that some patients’ pain may last for years.
+The late Dr. Robert Bendavid, a Shouldice Hospital surgeon specializing in hernia repair, noted that this pain can persist for years in some patients.
 According to Bendavid, “If a patient has had a mesh inserted already, half the time they will develop a pain problem in about five years or up to 17 years.”

 Robert Bendavid